Boehringer Ingelheim Equine: Winning

 ULCERGARD® (omeprazole) created the equine stomach ulcer prevention category.
 But as the category had grown, so had the competition.
-And Merial was faced with so-called generics entering the market to take on its premium price and position.
+And Boehringer Ingelheim Equine (formerly Merial) was faced with so-called generics entering the market to take on its premium price and position.

 How do we keep ULCERGARD in the position of a leader in the face of cut-rate competition that included everything from home remedies, supplements and compounds to branded products not approved by the FDA?

 Equestrians have long bemoaned how their sport is not taken seriously, and often felt pooh-poohed by others who say, “The horse does all the work.”
 Additionally, while aware of equine stomach ulcers, the ostrich effect had them believing that while other horses might have ulcers, their horse was certainly fine.

 Ask competitive equestrians a simple question: Do you have the stomach to win?

 We relaunched with a new logo and branding, packaging, advertising and online content.
 We wanted to make it clear that ULCERGARD was a key part of their winning routine.